Why there is a problem with pharma companies sponsoring medical conferences in India

 Citing the Indian Medical Council (Professional Conduct, Etiquette and Ethics) Regulation 2002 and Uniform Code of Pharmaceutical Marketing Ethics, announced by the Department of Chemicals in 2014, Gupta argued that “both prohibit pharma companies or their associations, representatives to sponsor any travel facilities or extend hospitality to health care practitioners and their families under any pretext, even if it’s for attending conferences”.
 Gupta said he was astonished that the conference was organised in collaboration with the Union Ministry of Health and Family Welfare and Medical Council of India.

-Jan Swarthy Abhyan has demanded that the government bodies disassociate themselves from the conference.
+Jan Swasthya Abhiyan has demanded that the government bodies disassociate themselves from the conference.
 Despite repeated attempts, officials did not respond to queries from Scroll.in.

 Lavish extravaganzas